 How many times can you take the CNA skills test?

 Unfortunately, many people will not pass the CNA skills test on the first try.
-The exam is difficult, and that’s why most states will allow you to take the test three times within two years of completing your CNA training program.
+The exam is difficult, and that’s why most states will allow you to take the test three times within two years of completing your CNA program.

 How long does the CNA skills test take?